Robert Wiedmaier: Lock 72 Kitchen & Bar

 In 2015, Wiedmaier acquired a neighborhood American and seafood restaurant in Potomac, Maryland, the Tavern at River Falls.
 In 2016, the restaurant changed its name to Lock 72 Kitchen & Bar.

 Siren by RW

 In 2017, Wiedmaier opened Siren in the Darcy Hotel in Logan Circle, Washington, D.C.
-The menu is focused on seafood, featuring a grand plateau of oysters, clams, prawns, lobster, and several styles of sashimi, and a caviar service.
+The menu is focused on seafood, featuring a grand plateau of oysters, clams, prawns, lobster, and several styles of sashimi, and caviar service.

 Siren received a Michelin Star in the 2019 Michelin Guide for Washington, D.C.

 In February 2019, Siren closed, with the goal of reopening in a different location.
-As of January 2020, it has not reopened.
+As of January 2020, it has yet to reopen.